-Minnesota provides eligible undocumented residents, including DACA recipients, with access to in-state tuition and state financial aid.
+Minnesota provides eligible undocumented and refugee residents, including DACA recipients, with access to in-state tuition and state financial aid.
 The state does not appear to have legislation that extends occupational and professional licensure to undocumented individuals.

 Minnesota does not provide undocumented residents with access to driver licenses and state identification.

 The Minnesota Dream Act or also known as the Prosperity Act, was signed into law on May 23, 2013 as part of an omnibus higher education bill, provides the state’s undocumented students, including DACA recipients, with access to in-state tuition.
 Students must meet certain requirements to access in-state tuition, including: